US military readies for next frontier: Space war

 Work suggested a space equivalent of the depth charges US Navy warships dropped into the sea during World War II, setting off enormous explosions to fight off attack submarines.

 "These satellites were built 15 years ago and launched during an era when space was a benign environment.
 There was no threat," said Lt.
-Gen. David Buck, head of Air Force Space Command.
+Gen. David Buck, Commander of the Joint Functional Component Command for Space.
 "Can you imagine building a refueler aircraft, or a jet for that matter, with no inherent defensive capabilities?
 So our satellites are at risk, and our ground infrastructure is at risk.
 And we're working hard to make sure that we can protect and defend them."

 So far, such weapons remain in the conceptual category.
 But the US is quietly developing advanced capabilities that could, some day, have defensive or offensive missions in space.

-These new weapons include the US Navy's Laser Weapons System, or LAWs, the US military's first operational laser weapon now deployed in the Persian Gulf on board the USS Ponce.
-The X-37b, a pilotless space drone resembling the space shuttle without windows or a cockpit, has already flown multiple missions to space.
+These include the US Navy's Laser Weapons System, or LAWs, the US military's first operational laser weapon now deployed in the Persian Gulf on board the USS Ponce.
+The X-37b, a pilotless space drone resembling the space shuttle without windows or a cockpit, has already flown multiple missions to space and has space watchers and US adversaries wondering if it could be used as a weapon.

 Still, as Russia and China make rapid advances, some of the most senior military commanders are sounding the alarm that this is a war -- the next world war and the first to extend beyond the confines of Earth -- that America could lose.

-Note: CORRECTION: This story has been corrected to more accurately reflect the size, age and budget of the Pentagon's space efforts.